bruhGrassi/bruhGrassi/README.md

 -->
 I have always been passionate about technology, but the majority of my life was dedicated to music.
 At the age of 30, there was a plot twist, and I embarked on the journey as a front-end developer.
 These are two worlds not so different, as good structures, creativity, dedication, and perseverance are necessary to create beautiful things and improve people's lives.

-In recent years, I have had the opportunity to work at a software house and a compliance company.
-Meeting the trust placed in me, I successfully delivered significant projects for large corporations.
+In recent years, I have had the opportunity to work on a variety of projects, ranging from a compliance platform to real estate, health and wellness, customer relationship management, among others applications.

 I hold great respect for my team and value a light and secure working environment.
 As innovation is always in fast-paced motion, learning and growth must be continuous.
 I am immensely grateful to the tech community for always being willing to share and help.